nbossard/packlist/README.md

 Apache 2

 ### Development status
-Basic functionality are fresh but working, advanced functionality are being added when asked in issue tracker.
+Basic functionality are fresh but working, advanced functionality are being added when asked in issue tracker

-### History of release
+# History of release

 [See detailed changelog in "changelog.xml"](app/src/main/res/raw/changelog.xml)